aamodatre/QOSF-2021-Cohort-4/README.md

 The problem statement may formulated as a satisfiability problem, which is common in mathematics and computer sciences.
 Acknowledging that only binary numbers with alternating bits (0s and 1s) clear the specified criterion, a CNF-format DIMACS file is generated.
 This file comprises of the mathematical clauses that all quantum states with 'm' qubits are tested against.
 The CNF-DIMACS file allows the generation of an appropriate phase oracle, and Grover's diffuser operator using built-in Qiskit library functions.
 A subsequent Grover's search amplifies the quantum states which satisfy all clauses speficied in the DIMACS file.
 The outline of the algorithm is as follows.

-The solution follows the following step:
+The solution follows the following steps:
 1. User-input array is stored in an ordered data-type, such as a list or tuple.
 2. The binary representations of the input array are initialized as tensored quantum states with 'm' qubits.
 3. Two independent Grover's searches are conducted.
-One search is initilazed with an equal superpostion of all possible 'm' qubit states and the other is initialized with an equal superposition of states appearing in the user-input array.
+One search is initilazed with an equal superpostion of all possible 'm' qubit tensor states and the other is initialized with an equal superposition of tensor states appearing in the user-input array.
 4. The counts (or probabilities) obtained from these independently run searches are compared and solution states are conditionally determined.
 5. Based on the number of solutions obtained, an appropriate superposition of indices in the binary representation is returned.